kqarlos/Responsive-portfolio/README.md

 ## Description

-This website contains my professional informationshows some of the projects that I have worked on.
+This website contains Version 1.0 my professional information and shows some of the projects that I have worked on.

 ## Table of Contents